The Ambassador

 However, by the end of the decade the train sported streamlining and diesels (E6As/Bs).
 Thanks to its continued popularity during the early 1950s it also received its first lightweight cars at that time in the form of two observation cars, Dana and Metcalf

-Newer and more powerful diesels also followed in the '50s including E7As and E8As/Bs.
-Despite the train's high ridership through the Korean War the B&O was forced to cutback its passenger fleet by the mid-'50s as patronage began to decline, coupled with the railroad's increasingly weak financial state.
+Newer and more powerful diesels also followed in the form of E7s and E8s.
+Despite the train's high ridership through the Korean War the B&O was forced to cutback its passenger fleet by the mid-1950s as patronage slipped, coupled with the railroad's increasingly weak financial state.

-After January 10, 1954 the B&O began combining the Ambassador and Columbian (Washington/Baltimore - New York - Chicago) between Washington and Willard, Ohio on an occasional basis but also continued to run each train independently when spikes in traffic warranted the need.
+After January 10, 1954 the railroad combined the Ambassador and Columbian (Washington/Baltimore - New York - Chicago) between Washington and Willard, Ohio on an occasional basis but also continued running each train independently when spikes in traffic warranted such.

 After the B&O gave up the New York market to the Pennsylvania during late April of 1958 it combined the AmbassadorColumbian, and Capitol Limited permanently between Baltimore and D.C.

 It is rather incredible, in comparison to some of the B&O's other trains, how quickly the Ambassador declined.
-The train was one of the railroad's most popular and most important during the early 1950s but within a decade had become only a section of the Columbian after 1961.
+The train was one of the railroad's most popular and important during the early 1950s but within a decade became merely a section of the Columbian (after 1961).

 Timetable (July, 1963)